etienneld/onschema/README.md

 ## Schema Syntax

 OnSchema schemas are composed of three main types: Primitives, Objects, and Complex types.
-All schemas are defined using plain JavaScript objects for maximum compatibility and readability.
+All schemas are defined using plain JavaScript objects ([an optionally, using helpers](#schema-construction-helpers)).

 ### 1. Primitive Types